Takashiidobe/notes/src/tools/git/push-to-multiple-remotes-at-the-same-time.md

 ---
-title: push-to-multiple-remotes-at-the-same-time
+title: Push to Multiple Remotes at the Same Time date created: Friday, May 12th 2023, 5:07:55 pm date modified: Tuesday, November 12th 2024, 8:34:48 pm
 ---

-To Multiple Remotes At The Same Time

 # Push to Multiple Remotes at the Same Time